 SRAS wants to stay in touch.
 We also want to help you continue to achieve your goals.
 We’ve developed the below services for our alumni for these reasons.
 Reconnect with us and your fellow graduates!
 Maintain your Russian and refresh your knowledge on Eurasian culture and current events.
 Find out how to use your experience to best search for employment.
 Keep us in mind as you continue to learn and grow in life!

-These interactive, low-cost, short-term workshops are offered through SRAS Online and will be held over 1-2 hours per week over 2-4 weeks.
+Interactive, low-cost, short-term workshops are offered through SRAS Online and will be held over 1-2 hours per week over 2-4 weeks.
+Free events and excursions are also held through SRAS Events.
 Choose from interesting topics and reconnect with the region in a fun way that breaks from your daily routine.
 They will be held mostly in English but some may be offered in Russian.

 You invested a great deal of time and effort into developing your language skills – why stop once you fulfill your language requirement or graduate from your program?
 We have affordable noncredit options, with a low time commitment to help you maintain and improve your Russian.